kinfey/Agent-Framework-Samples/README.md

 ***Note: This is installation guideline***

-> ⚠️ **Important Notice**: Microsoft Agent Framework is currently in the **development/preview stage**.
+> ⚠️ **Important Notice**: Microsoft Agent Framework(RC2) is currently in the **development/preview stage**.
 Since the framework APIs and features may change frequently, **we strongly recommend building from source** rather than using NuGet packages to ensure you have the latest updates and bug fixes.

 > 📌 **Additional Notes**:
 > 1. The examples in this repository are primarily based on **GitHub Models** and **Microsoft Foundry**.
 You can access GitHub Models directly at https://gh.io/models